sergey-koumirov/GoMoneyZwei/README.md

 ## todo

-use account.visible
+use account.visible in transaction create

-reports for month, last month, year

-converter

 account info by month

 filter transactions by account

 transaction number colored by accounts tags

+stocks stats income/outcome